sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/container-k3s-host.md

 ## Proposal

-To deploy the standalone node, user needs to configure settings in [config-file](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/installation_scripts/config-file), required for creation of a bootable USB drive.
+To deploy the standalone node, user needs to configure settings in the [config-file](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/installation_scripts/config-file), required for creation of a bootable USB drive.